 It goes without saying that if you are interested in a slice of real ‘Hoi An’ life and joining the locals in their search for the freshest produce, you have to visit the Hoi An Markets.
 Since shopping is one of the best chances to chat, learn about the culture and practice the language, you will be able to immerse yourself in the daily life of the community.
 And it’s amazing how much you can get across to people by only using sign language, gestures and facial expressions, when there is a language barrier.

 There is no doubt that the Hoi An Markets are the best places to buy produce straight from the source.
 In this way, you contribute as a traveler by supporting the families who depend on agriculture for their livelihood.

-Put on some comfortable shoes and get ready to explore the vibrant markets of Hoi An.
+Why not start with the fabulous, unique fruit of Vietnam using our latest guide, Top 10 Fruits of Vietnam to get you into the swing of things?
+Whatever you do we recommend you put on some comfortable shoes and explore the vibrant markets of Hoi An.
 Scroll down to see the complete list and if you have enough time, try to visit all of them for the full experience!

 Hoi An Central Market